sakshamtushar/thor-detection-lab/README.md

-title: Thor(Threat Detection & Open Research) - Threat Detection Lab
+# Thor (Threat Detection & Open Research) - Threat Detection Lab

-overview: |
+## overview: |
   The Thor Detection Lab is a modular and scalable environment designed for security professionals to deploy, test, and analyze various security tools and technologies.
 This lab provides Docker-based deployments of several key security tools such as Splunk, Elastic SIEM, Cribl, n8n SOAR, and Shuffle.

-features:
+## features:
-  - Easy Deployment: Deploy multiple security tools with Docker and Docker Compose.
+  - **Easy Deployment**: Deploy multiple security tools with Docker and Docker Compose.
-  - Modular Design: Choose and deploy only the tools you need.
+  - **Modular Design**: Choose and deploy only the tools you need.
-  - Automated Setup: Scripted configuration for hassle-free setup and management.
+  - **Automated Setup**: Scripted configuration for hassle-free setup and management.
-  - Tool Options: Spin up different tools based on your specific needs.
+  - **Tool Options**: Spin up different tools based on your specific needs.

-prerequisites:
+## prerequisites:
   - Docker
   - Docker Compose
   - Bash shell (for running the provided script)

-available_tools:
+## available_tools:
-  - Splunk: A powerful platform for searching, monitoring, and analyzing machine-generated big data via a web-style interface.
+  - **Splunk**: A powerful platform for searching, monitoring, and analyzing machine-generated big data via a web-style interface.
-  - Elastic SIEM: A security information and event management solution built on the Elastic Stack.
+  - **Elastic SIEM**: A security information and event management solution built on the Elastic Stack.
-  - Cribl: An observability pipeline that allows you to collect, reduce, and route data.
+  - **Cribl**: An observability pipeline that allows you to collect, reduce, and route data.
-  - n8n SOAR: An open-source workflow automation tool that helps security teams automate tasks.
+  - **n8n SOAR**: An open-source workflow automation tool that helps security teams automate tasks.
-  - Shuffle: A security orchestration, automation, and response (SOAR) platform.
+  - **Shuffle**: A security orchestration, automation, and response (SOAR) platform.

-setup_instructions:
+## setup_instructions:
   - step: Clone the Repository
     ```bash
       git clone https://github.com/sakshamtushar/thor-detection-lab.git